 Outside the Longview Inn, Scarlet jerks away from Jake and Hamfrd.
 “I’m fine,” she growls.

-“Gods, that look in your eye, Scar,” says Jake.
+“Gods, that look in your eye, Scar.”
+Jake considers the fierce woman.
 “For a second there, I thought you were going to stab me for sure.”

 She scowls, makes a show of checking her knives, which are sheathed on the belt at her waist.
 Waves a hand dismissively.
 “I wouldn’t actually stab you.”

 ON A WELL-TRAVELED TRADE ROAD, A FEW YEARS EARLIER

 The swordarm stands in front of the last remaining bandit, his arms spread.
 “I won’t let you kill this man in cold blood, Scar.
 We’ll bring him with us.
 He’ll face the justice of the city’s laws.”